ONLYOFFICE/docspace-api-sdk-python/docs/FilesSettingsApi.md

 Check the \"Private Room\" availability

-Checks if the \"Private Room\" settings are available or not.
+Checks if the "Private Room" settings are available or not.

 ### Example